 Diesel technology is the workhorse of the U.S. and global economy, powering over 78 percent of commercial trucks4, almost 90 percent of all transit buses5, nearly 100 percent of freight locomotives and marine work boats8, and two-thirds of all farm and construction equipment.

 These highly productive diesel-related jobs include diesel engine mechanics and specialists to support deployment, operations, and maintenance of diesel vehicles and equipment.

 The manufacturing of U.S. made diesel technology supports 1.25 million jobs12 while wages in the diesel technology producing sector pay 60 percent higher than the national average.

-Nebraska received $12.13 Investing funds in proven, available clean diesel technologies would improve air quality today.14
+Investing funds in proven, available clean diesel technologies would improve air quality today.13

 Emergency backup electrical generators powered by diesel engines provide reliable, immediate and full strength electric power when there is a failure of the primary power supply system, minimizing losses from these events.
 75 percent of U.S. small business owners rate a power outage as a top threat to their business, which reinforces the crucial role of diesel as a backup power source.